tubolydavid/WWCSolution/README.md

 # Getting Started

-#### This application has an entrypoint where the spring application execution starts and a service which consumes wise's sandbox APIs,
+#### This application is to get you started with the coding workshop task to create a transfer with wise workflow consuming sandbox APIs.

 **Service has the following functionalities defined for your reference**
 * Create a quote for your transfer